visualfc/gop/doc/docs.md

 ### Run XGo in watch mode

-The `xgo` command can run in watch mode so that everytime a XGo file is changed it is transpiled to a Go file:
+The `xgo` command can run in watch mode so that everytime an XGo file is changed it is transpiled to a Go file:

 ```
 xgo watch [-gentest] [dir]